Ezandora/Briefcase/README.md

 Briefcase
 =====
 Script for the Kremlin's Greatest Briefcase in Kingdom of Loathing.
-Not yet ready for release.
-This page does not exist.
-Would not recommend.
+Also includes a relay override.